shreyasignatious/fake_news_detector/README.md

 Accuracy: ~93–95%

-Dataset: Mini sample of English news headlines (Fake & True)
+Dataset: Auto-generated mini dataset of English news headlines

 📊 Sample Output
 Input Headline	Prediction
-"NASA announces discovery of new planet"	✅ Real News "Elon Musk confirmed to be an alien from Mars"	❌ Fake News
+"NASA announces discovery of new planet"	✅ Real News "Elon Musk confirmed to be an alien from Mars"	❌ Fake News 🏁 Conclusion

-🏁 Conclusion

 This project demonstrates how AI and NLP can fight misinformation effectively.